click here for a pdf version of this destination write-up - easier to print - no photos

 Full-board accommodation is provided, with five nights at the Radisson Summit Hotel near Gamboa, three nights at Los Capitanes in El Valle, two nights at Panamonte Inn, Boquete and four nights at the Casa Grande near Volcan.
 All accommodation is of a high standard with private facilities en suite.
 Lunches will sometimes be packed and other times be at the hotels.

 All birdwatching excursions with expert leader and local guide, full-board accommodation (starting with dinner on 8th, ending with lunch on 22nd), soft drinks at meal times, local transport by mini-coach, park entrance fees, one domestic flight, international flights and airport taxes.

 Travel insurance.
 Items of a personal nature, alcoholic drinks, tips, laundry.

-Return flight from London Heathrow to Panama City (via Madrid) using the scheduled services of Iberia Airlines.
+Return flights from most UK airports to Panama City (via Amsterdam) using the scheduled services of KLM.
 Outbound flight departs early morning, return flight arrives back late afternoon.
-Domestic flights from Manchester and other UK airports are available on this tour.
-See booking form for details.

 click here to see the photographs in our Panama Album